paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-08-26-thinking_responsively.md

 summary: Three years after the Web Aesthetic, comes my second article for A List Apart.
 Intended to inform a broader discussion about the principles that underline our work, I thought I would share some background as to how this article came about.
 image: /images/2015/08/thinking_responsively.png
 category:
-- writing
+- A List Apart
-- web
+- Responsive design
-- responsive_design
+- Web
-- a_list_apart
+- Writing
 ---
 Three years after [The Web Aesthetic][1], comes my second article for <cite>A List Apart</cite>, [Thinking Responsively: A Framework for Future Learning][2].
 From the introduction: